-The curriculum in Key Stage 3 is a spiral curriculum, with some topics being re-visited in subsequent years but being studied to a greater depth each time.
-Students are continually assessed within the lesson as well as through homework tasks and will have an assessment at the end of each half term.
-We have embedded problem solving and numeracy into the curriculum.
-In each of the 2 years there are resources to cater for the whole range of ability.
+The curriculum in Key Stage 3 follows a mastery curriculum.
+Students are continually assessed within the lesson as well as through homework tasks and will have a formal assessment at the end of each term.
+We have embedded problem-solving, numeracy and retrieval practise into the curriculum.
+In each of the 2 years there are resources to cater for the whole range of ability, including the use of manipulatives where appropriate.
 A number of activities, including the use of ICT and investigational work, are included to provide a comprehensive curriculum.

 In Years 9, 10 and 11 the year groups are set and taught according to ability.
 We are following the Edexcel (1-9) syllabus.
 Students will study a range of topics over the GCSE course in the strands of Number, Algebra, Ratio and Proportion, Geometry and Measures, Probability and Statistics.
 There are regular assessments in class, as well as Mock assessments.
 In the Summer of Year 11 students will sit 3 papers, one non-calculator and two calculator papers.

 Year 10 Maths Curriculum Plan - Autumn Term

 Year 10 Maths Curriculum Plan - Spring Term